mesinkasir/picopena/README.md

 ### Work

 + Copy and paste pena template folder to pico/themes
++ Copy and paste pena content folder to pico/content
 + Copy and paste all file plugin folder pico_edit and 10-pagination to pico/plugins

 ---------------